Computer Models Fill Critical Knowledge Gaps To Help Reduce Cancer Disparities

 We choose to work and learn together at Georgetown University because we value the dignity of each person, the pursuit of social justice, and actions that achieve common good through service to others.
 Fostering an inclusive and equitable community will allow us to thrive as a more diverse community.

-The GUMC community puts its commitment to racial justice into motion through dozens of structures, committees, grants, pipeline programs, and with curriculum reforms community engagement.
+The GUMC community puts its commitment to anti-racism, racial justice and equity into motion through dozens of structures, committees, grants, and pipeline programs, and with curriculum reforms and community engagement.
+Learn more by clicking on each icon below.

 The Racial Justice Committee for Change (RJCC), a GUMC standing committee co-led by students, faculty and staff from around the Medical Center, develops specific recommendations for achieving greater inclusion, equity and diversity across schools and programs at GUMC.